Donald Cerrone: World Extreme Cagefighting

-Cerrone was signed to fight in the WEC.
+After compiling a record of 7-0, Cerrone was signed to fight in the WEC.
 His first fight in the promotion was against Kenneth Alexander.
 Originally a win via submission in 56 seconds of the first round, the decision was changed to a no-contest when Cerrone tested positive hydrochlorothiazide, a banned diuretic.

 Cerrone was scheduled to face Rich Crunkilton at WEC 34, but Crunkilton was forced off the card with an injury and replaced by Danny Castillo.
 Cerrone won the bout via armbar in the first round.

 Cerrone then faced Rob McCullough at WEC 36 on November 5, 2008.
 He won the bout via unanimous decision.
 The performance earned both fighters the Fight of the Night award.

 On January 25, 2009, at WEC 38 he fought WEC Lightweight Champion, Jamie Varner, losing via technical split decision.
 The fight was highly competitive and won the Fight of the Night award.
 However, the fight was stopped prematurely in the fifth round when Cerrone hit Varner's temple with an illegal knee while Varner was still on the ground.
 Varner was given time to recover, but he was unable to continue, noting that he had double vision and had sustained a broken hand.

 Cerrone was again scheduled to face Rich Crunkilton on June 7, 2009, at WEC 41, but Crunkilton was forced off the card with an injury and replaced by James Krause.
 Cerrone defeated Krause via first round submission.